italia-opensource/awesome-italia-opensource/awesome/opensource/README.md

-# Awesome Open Source | Italia Opensource
+# Awesome Open-Source | Italia Opensource

 <img src='https://img.shields.io/badge/list-61-green'> <img src='https://img.shields.io/github/last-commit/italia-opensource/awesome-italia-opensource/main'>

-Italia Opensource is a list of open source projects created by Italian companies or developers.
+Awesome Italia Open-Source is a list of open-source projects created by italian companies or developers.

 The repository intends to give visibility to open source projects and stimulate the community to contribute to growing the ecosystem.